The-Doraemonians/Brocc_Li/report/main.typ

 = Materials & Methods <sec:materials-and-methods>

 The methodology behind Brocc Li is rooted in a modular, agent-based architecture designed to systematically process user needs and generate a complete dietary solution.
-The overall process can be broken down into four key stages, as illustrated in Figure 1.
+The overall process can be broken down into four key stages, as illustrated in @image1.

-#image("image1.png")
-Figure 1: High-level system methodology.
+#figure(
+  image("image1.png", width: 70%),
+  caption: [High-level system methodology.],
+) <image1>

 The process flows from initial user input to the final exported report, passing through analysis and planning stages.